Photos of Hagia Sophia

 Hagia Sophia As A Mosque

-The mighty Hagia Sophia had served as Istanbul’s most respectful mosque until 1935 when Mustafa Kemal Atatürk, recognizing its historical significance, made it a museum.
+The Hagia Sophia had served as Istanbul’s most important mosque until 1935 when Mustafa Kemal Ataturk, recognizing its historical significance, and made it a museum.

 Outer Narthex Of Hagia Sophia

 This is where you enter the Hagia Sophia Museum.
 Many people however, skip this section to walk into the heart of Hagia Sophia for obvious reason: to see the dome.
 I strongly recommend you to spend some time in the outer narthex to absorb the 1500 years of history.

 The inner narthex is a great place to prepare yourself to get into the striking Naos (Center) of Hagia Sophia.
 You may enjoy with golden mosaic ceiling and Byantine symbols.
 Marbles are eye-catching too.
 You may see the mosaic of Byzantine emperor (Leon VI) over the imperial gate.